Findomain/Findomain/docs/INSTALLATION.md

 Findomain requires the following software to be installed:

 * Google Chrome or Chromium (for the screenshoting functionality).
-* PostgreSQL (for the subdomains monitoring functionality).
+* PostgreSQL, only if you want the subdomains monitoring to use it instead of the default SQLite file.
 See [Subdomains Monitoring](INSTALLATION.md#subdomains-monitoring) for more details.

 # Build for 32 bits or another platform